alix-tz/escriptorium-documentation/docs/walkthrough_users.md

 - in "username", type your username (not your email address!),
 - then in "password", type your password.

-To log out, go to the menu on the top-right cornier and select "Logout".
+To log out, go to the menu on the top-right corner and select "Logout".

 ![image: Illustration of the login and logout processes.](img/users/login_logout.gif "Logging in and out of eScriptorium.")